Klatcy/Retail-Store-Sales-Analysis/README.md

  ---
 ### Project Overview
-This Data Analysis aims at generating insight into the sales perforrmances of a Retail store over the past years.
+This Data Analysis aims at generating insight into the sales performances of a Retail store over the past years.
 In analyzing the sales data, i seek to extract necessary information from the sales dataset, to provide valuable insights that can guide decision-making process across various aspects of the business.
 These insights include the identification of sales per product, sales per month, sales per region,  best-selling products, top revenue-generating region among others.
 This will enable us to tell compelling stories around the data from the insight gotten, to know the best performance from our data and also to enable  the business make informed decisions to optimize operations, enhance marketing efforts, and maximize revenue.

 ---
  ###  Data Sources